 The District must have an IEP in effect at the beginning of each the school year for each student with a disability ages 3 through 21 enrolled in the District.
 For a student with a disability who transfers into the District within the same year or during the summer, from another district within Texas or a district outside of Texas, the District will comply with the transfer rules and procedures regarding evaluations and the provisions of an IEP.
-See [CHILD FIND - CHILDREN WHO TRANSFER].
-In addition, FAPE must be available for students with visual impairments, or who are deaf or hard of hearing from birth as set out in an Individualized Family Service Plan (IFSP) for those students birth through 2 years of age and an IEP for those students age 3 or older.
+See [CHILD FIND - CHILDREN WHO TRANSFER OR RECENTLY REGISTERED].
+In addition, FAPE must be available for students with visual impairments, or who are deaf or hard of hearing from birth as set out in an Individualized Family Service Plan (IFSP) for those students birth through 2 years of age and an IEP for those students aged 3 or older.
 See [CHILD FIND - AGES 0-5] and [DISABILTIES - Visual Impairment, Deaf or Hard of Hearing, and Deaf-Blindness].

 The IEP is developed and agreed upon at an initial ARD Committee meeting and revised as needed, but no less than once annually.
-Campus Special Education Personnel must provide the parent with written notice prior to any ARD meeting to allow the parent the opportunity to meaningfully participate in the meeting and provide Prior Written Notice of any proposed change to the student's IEP following the ARD meeting before any changes may be implemented.
+Campus Special Education Personnel must provide the parent with written notice prior to any ARD Committee meeting to allow the parent the opportunity to meaningfully participate in the meeting and provide Prior Written Notice of any proposed change to the student's IEP following the ARD Committee meeting before any changes may be implemented.
 See [PARENT PARTICIPATION] and [PRIOR WRITTEN NOTICE].
 In addition, an ARD Committee must include certain individuals and members, including the parent.
-For a full discussion regarding who must attend an ARD meeting and legal excusal of required members and having an ARD meeting without a parent, see [FAPE-ARD COMMITTEE MEMBERSHIP].
+For a full discussion regarding who must attend an ARD Committee meeting and legal excusal of required members and having an ARD meeting without a parent, see [FAPE-ARD COMMITTEE MEMBERSHIP].

-Initial ARD Meeting
+Initial ARD Committee Meeting

-At the initial ARD meeting, the ARD Committee must determine if the student is eligible for special education services based on the initial FIE and, where appropriate, placement in special education and the development of an IEP, within 30 calendar days from the date of the completion of the written initial FIE report.
+At the initial ARD Committee meeting, the ARD Committee must determine if the student is eligible for special education services based on the initial FIE and, where appropriate, placement in special education and the development of an IEP, within 30 calendar days from the date of the completion of the written initial FIE report.

 The ARD Committee may wait to finalize decisions until the first day of classes in the fall if the 30th day falls during the summer when school is not in session, unless the initial evaluation indicates that the student will require Extended School Year services during that summer.
 See [EXTENDED SCHOOL YEAR SERVICES].
-If the District received written consent for the evaluation from the parent at least 35 but fewer than 45 school days before the last instructional day of the school year and the student was not absent from school three or more days between the time the District received written consent and the last instructional day of the school year, the ARD Committee is only required to meet prior to the 15th school day of the following school year, unless the initial evaluation indicates that the student will require Extended School Year services during that summer.
-If the Initial evaluation indicates that the student will require Extended School Year services during that summer, the ARD Committee must convene as early as possible.
+If the District received written consent for the evaluation from the parent at least 35 but fewer than 45 school days before the last instructional day of the school year and the student was not absent from school three or more days between the time the District received written consent and the last instructional day of the school year, the ARD Committee must meet not later than the 15th school day of the following school year to finalize decisions concerning initial eligibility, and if appropriate, IEP and placement.
+However, if the initial evaluation indicates that the student will require Extended School Year services during that summer, the ARD Committee must convene as early as possible following completion of the FIIE report.
 A school day does not include a day that falls after the last instructional day of the spring school term and before the first instructional day of the subsequent school term.